-Expert.ai adds emotion and style detection tools to natural language API
+Expert.ai adds emotion, style detection tools to natural language API

 Join Transform 2021 this July 12-16.
 Register for the AI event of the year.

-Enterprises and investors are increasingly excited about using natural language (NL) processing to assist in tasks like data mining for sales intelligence, tracking how marketing campaigns change over time, and better defending against phishing and ransomware attacks.
+Enterprises and investors are increasingly excited about using a natural language API to assist processing in tasks like data mining for sales intelligence, tracking how marketing campaigns change over time, and better defending against phishing and ransomware attacks.

 Still, AI products using natural language engines to analyze text have a long way to go to capture more than a fraction of the nuance humans use to communicate with each other.
 Expert.ai hopes the addition of new emotion- and behavior-measuring extensions and a new style-detecting toolkit for its natural language API will provide AI developers with more human-like language analysis capabilities.
-The company this week announced new advanced features for its cloud-based NL API designed to help AI developers “[extract] emotions in large-scale texts and [identify] stylometric data driving a complete fingerprint of content,” Expert.ai said in a statement.
+The company this week announced new advanced features for its cloud-based natural language API designed to help AI developers “[extract] emotions in large-scale texts and [identify] stylometric data driving a complete fingerprint of content,” Expert.ai said in a statement.

 Based in Modena, Italy and with U.S. headquarters in Rockville, Md., Expert.ai changed its name from Expert System in 2020.
 The company’s customers include media outlets like the Associated Press, which uses NL software for content classification and enrichment, business intelligence consultants like L’Argus de la Presse, which conducts brand reputation analysis with NL processing, and financial services firms like Zurich Insurance, which uses Expert.ai’s platform to develop cognitive computing solutions.